johnrigler/web3/README.md

 https://ipfs.io/ipfs/QmczV3z6vU6Nqyg8psxmrahbaEhM8eRER65yjbZWNstB6p/?evalFile=start.js

-Again, these solutions don't particularly lend themselves to Github.
+Again, these solutions don't particularly lend themselves to Github, but I think you guys get the point.
+I will include some images.

+This is "qrField", it runs in your browser and generates a random field of qr-coded hex numbers.
+By putting 4 together, you get a single EVM private key.
+This is a paper wallet solution.

 <img src=qrField.png>